Tools Support

 De Minimis Elimination FAQ

-Duties are now calculated on every entry regardless of value.
-The stack: (1) base MFN duty — your product's HS code duty rate, typically 0-25% (apparel 10-32%, electronics 0-5%, auto parts 2.5-8%); (2) Section 301 China tariffs if China-origin — 7.5-25% depending on the product list; (3) Section 232 steel/aluminum — 25%/10% on applicable products; (4) IEEPA reciprocal tariffs — country-specific rates added in 2025 for affected trade partners; (5) Merchandise Processing Fee (MPF) 0.3464% of value, minimum USD 32.71, maximum USD 634.62; (6) Harbor Maintenance Fee 0.125% on ocean cargo.
-A USD 100 China-origin apparel item that shipped duty-free in 2024 can now carry 25-50% landed duty stack.
-Accurate HS classification is now critical — under-classification is the biggest audit risk post-de-minimis.
+Duties are now figured on every entry, no matter the value.
+Here's the stack.
+First, base MFN duty.
+That's your product's HS code duty rate, typically 0-25% (apparel 10-32%, electronics 0-5%, auto parts 2.5-8%).
+Second, Section 301 China tariffs, if China-origin: 7.5-25%, depending on the product list.
+Third, Section 232 steel/aluminum: 25%/10% on applicable products.
+Fourth, IEEPA reciprocal tariffs: country-specific rates added in 2025 for affected trade partners.
+Fifth, Merchandise Processing Fee (MPF): 0.3464% of value, with a minimum of USD 32.71 and a max of USD 634.62.
+Sixth, Harbor Maintenance Fee: 0.125% on ocean cargo.
+Take a USD 100 China-origin apparel item that shipped duty-free in 2024.
+It can now carry a 25-50% landed duty stack.
+Accurate HS classification is now critical.
+Under-classification is the biggest audit risk after de minimis.

 All countries.
 While earlier executive orders targeted China and Hong Kong specifically, the February 2026 elimination applies globally.
 There are no exceptions by country of origin.